Lockerbie Then & Now

 It was shortly after 7:00 p.m. on December 21, 1988, just a few days before Christmas when Pan Am 103 exploded in the skies above Lockerbie.
+A bomb, controlled by a timer, had detonated.
 The plane wreckage and passengers rained down upon the town, its buildings, and the surrounding landscape.
-This maelstrom of burning jet fuel, jagged metal, and destruction stretch across 845 square miles
+The maelstrom of burning jet fuel, jagged metal, and destruction stretched across 845 square miles.

-The plane’s nose cone, containing the cockpit and first-class cabin, crashed in a field near Tundergarth Church, three miles east of Lockerbie, where it became one of the most iconic images of the aftermath.
-The rear section of the fuselage fell in the Rosebank area of town.
-The central fuselage and fuel-laden wings tore through Sherwood Crescent neighborhood, resulting in an explosion that hurled 1,500 tons of debris into the air and left a 150-foot-long crater.
-The crash blew the roofs off of nearby homes and shattered doors and windows.
+The plane’s nose cone, containing the cockpit and first-class cabin, crashed in a field across the road from Tundergarth Church, three miles east of Lockerbie, where it became one of the most iconic images of the aftermath.
+The rear section of the fuselage crashed in the Rosebank area of town.
+The central fuselage and fuel-laden wings tore through Sherwood Crescent neighborhood, resulting in an explosion that hurled 1,500 tons of debris into the air and left a 155-foot-long crater.
+The explosion blew the roofs off of nearby homes and shattered doors and windows.

 The impact was so intense that it registered as a seismic event of magnitude 1.6 on the Richter scale.
-Fires burned across an area more than a mile long and half-mile wide.
-Twenty-one houses were destroyed.
+Fires burned across an area more than a mile long and a half-mile wide.
+Forty houses were destroyed or had to be demolished.
 Amid the violent attack’s wreckage were the bodies of 270 murder victims: 11 Lockerbie residents and 259 passengers and crew members.
-In an instant, Lockerbie had become a disaster zone.
+Lockerbie had become a disaster zone.

 Sherwood Crescent